Juan A. Rivero: Education

 Dr. Rivero obtained a Bachelor of Science in Agronomy from the University of Puerto Rico at Mayagüez in 1945.
 In 1942, he joined the Beta-Activo chapter of Phi Sigma Alpha fraternity.
 In 1951, he obtained an M.S. from Harvard University, followed by a Ph.D. from that same institution in 1953.

 Academic career

 After obtaining his bachelor's degree, Rivero served as an assistant plant physiologist, instructor, assistant professor and associate professor before becoming a full professor of biology at UPR-Mayagüez in 1958.
 In 1950, he participated in the expedition to the Upper Orinoco, which will serve as the basis for his doctoral studies.
 After founding the UPR-Mayagüez Zoo in 1954, he served as its first director, as well as founder and director of the UPR's Institute of Marine Biology.
-From 1959 to 1960 he served as director of the Biology Department and from 1962 to 1966, as dean of erts and sciences, oversaw the work of over 200 faculty members and a two million dollar annual budget.
+From 1959 to 1960 he served as director of the Biology Department and from 1962 to 1966, as dean of arts and sciences, oversaw the work of over 200 faculty members and a two million dollar annual budget.
 Between 1966 and 1968, he served as a research associate at Harvard University and visiting scientist at the Venezuelan Institute of Scientific Investigation.